AntipovDen/Personal-page-generator/README.md

 1. The first line of `content.md` should contain your name (it will be displayed in the tab name in the viewer's browser)
 2. The next lines are the links to your pages at social media, which are displayed in the sidebar (in the same order as you mention them in `content.md`).
 The supported links are: DBLP, Google Scholar, ORCID, ResearchGate, Scopus, LinkedIn, Telegram, Facebook, Twitter and Instagram.
 3. After that `content.md` contains the actual content of the page, which is divided into sections.
     - Each section starts with its name, which is a line starting with a `#` symbol.
 Each section has its own link in the sidebar menu.
-By default, you will see in the sidebar tha actual name of the section, but if you want to shorten it, you can add a short name for it after another `#` symbol in the same line, like this:
+By default, you will see in the sidebar the actual name of the section, but if you want to shorten it, you can add a short name for it after another `#` symbol in the same line, like this:

         `# The name of the section # Short name`
     - Then you add the content of the section, which can be a paragraph, a list or a list with specific items